mgtf/universign/README.md

 # Universign

-Minimal ruby wrapper around the Universign API (WIP)
+A ruby client for the Universign XML-RPC api.
+Note : VERY EXPERIMENTAL AND INCOMPLETE

 ## Installation